claudiaandreea/Project2_Disaster_Response_Pipeline/README.md

 - README.md

 ## Execution steps <a name="steps"></a>
-In order to run the model use the following commands:
+In order to run the model use the following commands.

+1. Run the process.py script by:
-For the process.py : python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
+**python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db**

+2. Run the train_classifier by:
-For the train_classifier : python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
+**python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl**

-For the run.py : python run.py
+3. Run the run.py by:
+**python run.py**

-For the web app follow the link : http://0.0.0.0:3001/
+4. Open the web app follow the link : http://0.0.0.0:3001/

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>